“gentle Dauphin, my name is Jeanne, the Maiden. The King of Heaven has sent me to bring you and your kingdom help”

 The tale of the medieval Maiden, the liberator of France, has always been etched in the celestial canvas above us.
 Veiled in the enigmatic shroud of Celtic prophecies, whispers of a young girl who would rescue France from the clutches of the Hundred Years' War echoed for years before Jeanne's arrival.

-The supple grove of Saturn is an intriguing concept that symbolizes the state of achieving mastery through unwavering commitment, hard work, and perseverance.
-It is a well-known fact that in ancient Roman mythology, Saturn was considered the God of Agriculture and Harvest.
+It is well-known that in ancient Roman mythology, Saturn was considered the God of Agriculture and Harvest.
 According to the mythology, Saturn was known for rewarding those who worked hard and dedicated themselves to their craft.

-This apple of the Cosmic Eye was neither a princess nor a beggar-maid but an ecstatic technician of the Lord charging into a Heavenly mission with nothing but a sharp tongue and an even sharper sword.
-She undeniably possessed a divine mandate to conquer 7 8 9.
+This apple of the Cosmic Eye was neither a princess nor a beggar-maid but an awe-inspiring technician of the Lord charging into a Heavenly mission with nothing but a sharp tongue and an even sharper sword.
+She undeniably possessed a divine mandate to conquer 7, a testament to her leadership and courage.

 “what no one knew, even her parents, was that Joan from the early age heard voices, they came to her in light using the language of angels”.